FernandoBasso/ReadTheDocs-Dev-How-To/docs/docker/docker-networking-examples.md

 By default, containers connect to the so-called “default bridge network”.
 In this post, we'll explore a few options including the default and user defined bridge networks.

+When the Docker daemon is started, it creates a default bridge network (which is inferior to user-defined bridge networks), and then, when containers are run, unless otherwise specified, they attach to that default bridge network by default.

+Read more:

 - [Networking overview :: Docker Engine docs](https://docs.docker.com/network/)
 - [Bridge network driver :: Docker Engine docks](https://docs.docker.com/network/drivers/bridge/)